hoddmimes/Distributor/README.md

 You can however configure Ethernet controllers to ignore MAC pause request i.e. disable flow control.
 On windows you can do this by going into the Contral Panel, Networking, Adapters and change adapter properties.
 On linux the NIC properties are configure with the [ethtool](https://www.thegeekstuff.com/2010/10/ethtool-command/)

-However disabling the flow control increases the risk for data overrun quitesignificantly.
+However, disabling the flow control increases the risk for data overrun quitesignificantly.
 The problem is not on the sender side to push out data.
 The challange is to receive and process data, this normally requires a much bigger effort.